dstar55/100-words-design-patterns-java/README.md

 * Motivation

-ModerModern cars have brakes on all four wheels, operated by a hydraulic system.
+Modern cars have brakes on all four wheels, operated by a hydraulic system.
 The brakes may be disc type or drum type.